Earthquake early warning system: Romania

 Romania operates an earthquake early warning system focused on the Vrancea seismic zone, one of Europe's most active sources of intermediate-depth earthquakes.
 The system was developed and is maintained by the National Institute for Earth Physics (NIEP).
 The system is designed to provide early warnings to critical infrastructure in Bucharest.
 These warnings are primarily used to trigger protective measures at key facilities, including shutdowns of sensitive equipment and alerts to emergency management agencies.
 The system is not yet integrated with a nationwide public alerting platform, but efforts to expand and modernize its reach continue.

 Italy

 In June 2025, Rete Ferroviaria Italiana (RFI) launched an operational earthquake early warning system on the Rome–Naples high-speed railway.
 Developed in collaboration with the University of Naples Federico II and with technical support from Japan's Railway Technical Research Institute, the system covers approximately 211 km of rail.
 The system uses dedicated accelerometers and a private fiber-optic communication network to detect and assess seismic activity in real time.
 When ground motion exceeds established thresholds, automated safety protocols are activated to slow down or stop trains, interfacing directly with the railway's signaling infrastructure.

+Indonesia

+Indonesia's effort to develop a dedicated earthquake early warning system reflects both its extreme seismic vulnerability along the "Ring of Fire" and the lessons learned from past catastrophic events.
+While the Meteorology, Climatology, and Geophysical Agency (BMKG) has long run InaTEWS (Indonesia Tsunami Early Warning System) since 2008, it was designed primarily for tsunami warnings and over the years was tested as an earthquake warning system, but did not disseminate such data to the public.
+To close this gap, BMKG began developing InaEEWS.
+In 2019, BMKG partnered with China's Institute of Care‑Life (ICL), to install sensors in high-risk zones such as the Sunda Strait, West Java, Banten, and Sumatra.
+The ICL technology, which was instrumental in establishing China's vast EEW network, was implemented to complete Indonesia's early warning capabilities.
+The system's capabilities were internally tested for the first time during the 2022 Cianjur earthquake.

+In 2025, BMKG launched its prototype EEWS in four pilot regions, Jakarta, Banten, West Java, and Lampung, through the alpha testing of its InaEEWS Mobile app, reserved for Android users.
+The system is supported by approximately 228 sensors, including accelerometers and intensity meters, and is capable of issuing early warnings to participating users.

+Between 2022 and 2025, the system evaluated 143 earthquake events, achieving a success rate of around 88.8% for issuing timely warnings in the pilot zones.

+As of November 2025, BMKG continues testing their system, as mass alerting to the general public via smartphones, such as push notifications directly to users' devices, is not yet fully implemented.